 The most noteworthy issue I found was the lack of support for touch devices, which stakeholders revealed to me was something they planned to address.
 As hospital administrators need to access patient level data whenever and wherever they are, the platform needed to be accessible on mobile and tablet devices.

-A colleague and I conducted a series of moderated usability tests on the existing desktop platform to highlight issues and potentially find opportunities for the mobile and touch responsive version.
-We tested the platform with five users from non-clinical backgrounds at Gold Coast University Hospital.
+I conducted a series of moderated usability tests on the UAT environment platform to highlight issues and potentially find opportunities for the mobile and touch responsive version before the application went live.
+I tested the platform with five real users from non-clinical backgrounds at Gold Coast University Hospital.

 In order to maintain design consistency and standards in SystemView, I created a user interface and design pattern styleguide.
 The document outlined the philosophy behind the visual styles, how interactive elements should be used, and rules around the formatting and display of charts and data visualisations.
 Download it here.